Mercy-Osebe/eventTracker/README.md

 1. Clone the appliction to the root of your web server e.g apache /var/www/html/event-tracker

+1. Rename the cloned folder to event-tracker

+1. cd into the event-tracker folder

 1. Run `composer install` to install dependencies

+1. Run this two commands

+    ```bash
+    chmod -R 777 web/assets
+    chmod -R 777 web/runtime
+    ```

 1. Run migrations